mikolaisebastian/page/docs/en/downloads.md

 ## User REST sync

-PHP Script which provides a RESTfull Web Service at another CMS or WI.
+A PHP Script which provides a RESTfull Web Service at another CMS for WI.
 Easy-WI can synchronise userdata into the WI with the help of this service.
 A collection of example scripts can be found at [https://github.com/easy-wi/external](https://github.com/easy-wi/external).